akshaykulkarni17/kafka-hello-world/README.md

 ### Module 3 : Elastic search consumer (Fetches tweets produced by Twitter Kafka Producer and puts them into elastic search)

+### Module 4 : Kafka Streams API to filter tweets and publish to another topic

+### Module 5 : Kafka connect-standalone for twitter

 ###### Running on Local Environment
 1. Start the zookeeper
    * _zookeeper-server-start config/zookeeper.properties_